 Having gained physical and/or emotional strength and fortitude through their trials and tests, learned more rules about the special world, found and lost allies and friends, is the hero prepared to face danger and their ultimate foe?
 Reflection, tension, and anticipation are the key elements of crafting the approach to the cave.

-The approach to the cave in The Hobbit occurs as the party approaches and enters the tunnel of the Lonely Mountain.
-The tunnel is the access point to the ultimate goal—Thorin’s familial treasure, as well as the ultimate test, the formidable dragon Smaug.
+The approach to the cave in The Hobbit occurs as the party enters the tunnel of the Lonely Mountain.
+The tunnel is the access point to the ultimate goal—Thorin’s familial treasure, as well as the ultimate test—the formidable dragon Smaug.
 During this part of the story, the party must hide, plot, and plan their approach to the final conflict.
 It’s at this time that Bilbo realizes he must go alone to scout out and face the dragon.

 8. The Ordeal